lpenguin/phigaro/Readme.md

 # Phigaro v.
 0.1.1a
-Phigaro is a scalable command-line tool for predictions phages and prophages from nucleid acid sequences (including metagenomes) and is based on phage genes HMMs and a smoothing window algorithm.
+Phigaro is a scalable command-line tool for predictions phages and prophages from nucleid acid sequences (including metagenomes) and is based on phage genes HMMs (pVOG) and a smoothing window algorithm.

 ## Requirements
 Note that in order to run Phigaro, you need to have MetaGeneMark and HMMER installed.